menu

 Demographics

-The education level of Millheim - Aaronsburg citizens is a little higher than the average for US cities and towns: 23.27% of adults in Millheim - Aaronsburg have at least a bachelor's degree.
+The citizens of Millheim - Aaronsburg are slightly better educated than the national average of 21.84% for all cities and towns, with 23.27% of adults in Millheim - Aaronsburg having a bachelor's degree or advanced degree.

 The per capita income in Millheim - Aaronsburg in 2022 was $29,167, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $116,668 for a family of four.
 However, Millheim - Aaronsburg contains both very wealthy and poor people as well.